-A total of 13 species of waterfowl were observed during wintering waterfowl surveys in March 2017, along with a number of non-waterfowl species.
+A total of 13 species of waterfowl were observed during wintering waterfowl surveys in March 2017, and 11 species of waterfowl were observed in winter 2018, along with a number of nonwaterfowl species observed during each survey.
 All birds observed during wintering waterfowl surveys are listed in Table 7 (Appendix A), which also identifies the number and location in relation to the Lake Ontario shoreline, for observed waterfowl species.
-The most common waterfowl species observed in Lake Ontario on March 1, 2017 included Common Goldeneye (Bucephala clangula), Long-tailed Duck (Clangula hyemalis), and Bufflehead (Bucephala albeola), with the majority of individuals observed <200 m offshore, with some observed in Lake Ontario on March 1, 2017.
-The set three species were also the most common waterfowl species observed in Lake Ontario on March 1, 2017.
+The most common waterfowl species observed in Lake Ontario on March 1, 2017 included Common Goldeneye (Bucephala clangula), Long-tailed Duck (Clangula hyemalis), and Bufflehead (Bucephala albeola), with the majority of individuals observed <200 m offshore, with some observed >500 m offshore.
+These three species were also the most common waterfowl species observed in Lake Ontario on March 12, 2017, with individual numbers being higher than on March 1, 2017.
 The highest numbers of each were observed >200 m but <500 m from shore.